disruptive-technologies/python-client/docs/examples/threaded_stream.rst

 .. code-block:: python

-   # Authenticate the package using serviceaccount credentials.
+   # Authenticate the package using Service Account credentials.
-   dt.default_auth = dt.Auth.serviceaccount(key_id, secret, email)
+   dt.default_auth = dt.Auth.service_account(key_id, secret, email)

 When using the `threading` package, the target code to be ran in the newly spawned thread must be wrapped in a function, here called :code:`stream_worker`.
 It's job is to start the stream generator, then append new events to buffer as they arrive.